Immersive Visualization Competition

 Scientific visualization is the graphical representation of scientific data to gain insight and understanding of the data.
 For example, meteorologists use images of radar data to visually understand the path of a thunderstorm.
 Chemists create 3D models of molecular structures to visualize bonds and bond angles.
 Artistic visualizations may be even more open-ended.
 In fact, the possibilities are endless - with a little creativity, any research area can benefit from visual images.
 For this reason, the IVC is opening this competition to any Texas A&M student (graduate students and undergraduates alike) in any department and any major.

 For this competition, students will create a visualization using data of their choosing and will be judged based on visual appeal, scientific accuracy or artistic merit (as applicable), and verbal presentation.
 Students must submit a proposal explaining what they plan to visualize.
 The students with the best proposals will be selected to implement their proposals and present their final results for judging.
-Awards will be announced the day of the competition.
+The top project will receive an NVIDIA Quadro 6000.
+Second and third place each will receive an NVIDIA GeForce GTX 480.

 Participants are required to submit a brief proposal (1 page or less, pictures welcome) explaining what dataset or concept they wish to explore and summarize the visualization they plan to create.
 To encourage creativity and participation from multiple disciplines, no restrictions will be placed on the dataset or concept to be visualized.
 Participants can create their own dataset, utilize a public dataset, or obtain a dataset from Texas A&M researchers or a corporate sponsor, or create something of an artistic, interpretive nature Proposals must be submitted via e-mail to